 [ju-di-cial en-gage-ment] (noun): The act of properly judging, by focusing on the facts of every case, remaining impartial, and requiring the government to justify its actions with reliable evidence.

 The Institute for Justice fights to ensure that Americans enjoy the full measure of freedom that the Constitution guarantees.
 But the Constitution’s guarantees are meaningless unless judges are committed to enforcing them.
-Today, federal, state and local officials restrict our peaceful pursuit of happiness in countless unconstitutional ways—and judges do nothing to stop them.
-Simply put, courts have abdicated their responsibility to act as the “bulwarks of liberty” that the Framers envisioned.

-Real Judging for the Real World
+Judicial Engagement in Action: Real Judging for the Real World

 Edwards v.
 District of Columbia: The District of Columbia U.S. Circuit Court of Appeals held that a tour guide licensing scheme that essentially made it illegal to talk for a living without first paying the government money and passing a history exam violated the First Amendment.
 Finding the record “wholly devoid of evidence” that this scheme actually prevented harm to consumers—or that such harm even existed—the court concluded that the scheme was unconstitutional.

 St. Joseph Abbey v.
 Castille: The 5th U.S Circuit Court of Appeals struck down Louisiana’s casket-sales law, explaining that it would not “accept nonsensical explanations for regulation.”
 The court unanimously held that laws amounting to “naked transfer(s) of wealth” to politically favored insiders are unconstitutional.